Haakon's mission takes him to Scarborough in 1066

 Gunnar scowled and pulled out his Timepiece.
 His fingers shook as he stroked the surface and it came to life in a flare of light.
 "I'm going back to Chicago Control.
 If you stay, I'll report you."

 Another mounted warrior erupted from the fog, the black on white raven's banner of Hardrada's Viking thanes fluttering from his lance.
 Flames from the thatched roof gleamed off the man's polished battle helmet.
 His spurred heels dug into his horse's flanks and the animal turned to charge Haakon and Gunnar.
-Foam covered its lips, and blood dripped from the warrior's longsword.
+Foam covered its lips, and dark blood dripped from the warrior's longsword.
 The warrior pointed his weapon at Gunnar's throat.

 Gunnar stroked his Timepiece.
 The warrior's blade slashed his torso and blood spouted in a crimson spiral.
 But then the temporal field appeared, freezing Gunnar and the spurting blood in a stolen moment in time.
 The field glimmered, and Gunnar disappeared to the future.